Discover the beauty of Virginia’s National Parks for free this year when you visit during any of the following fee-free days!*

 About 30 minutes south of Richmond, Petersburg National Battlefield recognizes the last stand of the Confederate army, where Union General Ulysses S. Grant wore down his opponents and held them under siege for 9 ½ months.
 One week after the siege ended, General Robert E. Lee would officially surrender at Appomattox Court House, another National Park site, signaling the end of the Civil War.

-With six free days in 2024, you can tour the National Parks in Virginia at absolutely no charge.
+With ten free days in 2025, you can tour the National Parks in Virginia at no charge.
 Plan your trip and find more information through the National Park Service.